BurntRobot/ork-goddess/README.md

 # Ork Goddess
 A game for Game Off 2023.
-Strategy game about a ork goddess that can power up her ork with sight.
+Strategy game about an ork goddess that can power up her orks with sight.